JustAnEric/GooblerChat.py/README.md

 The all new Goobler API wrapper which you may host your bot on!

 > ⚠️ This package is still in development, so please be patient!
+> You can download this package and host it locally without having to use pip(3)

 # Basics: